(Updated November 2021 to reflect changes in Scanner Pro app)

 3: Tap the Share button:

-4: Set the file type you want to save at the top right (PDF for documents or JPEG for photographs).
-I find it is very easy to forget to do this, so make a point of checking.
-The one highlighted in blue is the active one.
-Then choose the WebDAV icon.
-(It is also possible to set up pre-set workflows which bundle some of the settings, and means you could name it Cameo rather than WebDAV, but that’s beyond the scope of this article):
+6. Then choose the WebDAV icon as the place to send your scan to.
+(If you don’t see the icon, see below.)
+(It is also possible to set up pre-set workflows which bundle some of the settings, and means you could name it Cameo rather than WebDAV, but that’s beyond the scope of this article).

 Let’s say you scanned a bank statement, so tap Import Statements: